OGGM/oggm/docs/flowlines.rst

 The glacier has a major centerline (the longest one), and tributary branches (in this case: two).
-The Hintereisferner glacier is a good example of a wrongly outlined glacier: the two northern glacier sub-catchments should have been classified as independant entities since they do not flow to the main flowline (more on this below).
+The Hintereisferner glacier is a good example of a wrongly outlined glacier: the two northern glacier sub-catchments should have been classified as independent entities since they do not flow to the main flowline (more on this below).

 At this stage, the centerlines are still not fully suitable